chunkyen/rtmp-nginx-docker-lab/instructions/Lab01Video Streaming using  RTMP with NGINX on Windows Server Container.md

 # LAB01 Deploying NGINX for video streaming using RTMP with Windows Container

 ### Pre-requisites

-1. Windows Server 2019
+**1 Windows Server 2019**

-You will first need a Windows Server 2019 as your container host.
+You need a Windows Server 2019 as your container host.
 You will need internet access on the container host for the lab to work.

 _Note: The docker deployment steps should work mostly on Docker for Windows Desktop for Windows 10 with some tweaking._